mace-cream/clusterhowto/README.md

 * The default password is `123456`

+We also recommand [VSCode](https://code.visualstudio.com/), which combines code editor, shell, git control and debug tools all-in-one.
+With the help of Remote-SSH extension of VSCode, you can manage your project directly on cluster as it is in your local.
+You can install many other extensions for your preference, such as Language support (Python/Matlab/C++/...), SFTP and UI Theme.

 IMPORTANT: Once you log in, reset password using the passwd tool and follow the prompt.

 ```bash